 The gallery is designed around four hubs (Surrealism, Minimalism, post-war abstraction in Europe and the US) and the three linked movements of Cubism, Futurism and Vorticism.

-Each hub has exhibits showing main proponents, predecessors and opponents of the respective movement.
+Each hub has exhibits showing the main proponents, predecessors and opponents of the respective movement.

 Climb the narrow spiral staircase to this musty chamber of horrors.
 The Old Operating Theatre, Museum and Herb Garret is an unsettling reminder of life before anaesthetics and antiseptic surgery.